kln12/Interview_questions/jenkins.md

 Answer:**

 **2.Jenkins pipeline, we have 10 stages in the stage 5 is failed but we need pass to stage 4 to stage 6.
-Answer:**
+Answer:** We can configure your pipeline to continue running stages even if a particular stage fails.
+To allow a Jenkins pipeline to proceed from stage 4 to stage 6 even when stage 5 fails, you can use the catchError or try...catch approac
+pipeline {
+    agent any
+    stages {
+        stage('Stage 4') {
+            steps {
+                // Stage 4 steps here
+            }
+        }
+        stage('Stage 5') {
+            steps {
+                catchError(buildResult: 'SUCCESS', stageResult: 'FAILURE') {
+                    // Stage 5 steps here
+                }
+            }
+        }
+        stage('Stage 6') {
+            steps {
+                // Stage 6 steps here
+            }
+        }
+    }
+}

 **3.mvn clean install vs mvn clean deploy
-Answer:**
+Answer:** mvn clean install and mvn clean deploy are Maven commands used in software development.
+mvn clean install compiles the project, runs tests, and installs the project's artifacts (usually JAR files) in the local Maven repository.
+It's commonly used during development and testing phases to make the project's artifacts available for other local projects that depend on them.
+mvn clean deploy goes a step further, deploying the project's artifacts to a remote repository, typically a company-wide or public repository like Maven Central.
+This is typically done when the project is considered stable and ready for use by other developers and projects.
+It's an important step in sharing and distributing software libraries.

 **4.mvn stages
 Answer:**
 **5.jenkins shared library
 Answer:** A Jenkins Shared Library is a reusable collection of Groovy code and resources that enables organizations to centralize and standardize their Jenkins pipeline logic.
 It serves as a way to share common functions, steps, and best practices across multiple Jenkins pipelines.
 By defining and maintaining shared libraries, teams can improve code quality, reduce duplication, and simplify pipeline management.
 These libraries are typically stored in version control repositories, making it easy to update and share changes across Jenkins pipelines.
 Jenkins Shared Libraries promote collaboration and consistency in Continuous Integration and Continuous Delivery (CI/CD) processes, ultimately streamlining the development and automation of software projects.

 **6. in production ,if plugins are installed and the process doesn't restart in production
 Answer:**

 **7.Why we need multi branch pipeline?
 Answer**    Multi-branch pipelines in Jenkins provide significant benefits for organizations and development teams, primarily for managing and automating Continuous Integration (CI) and Continuous Delivery (CD) workflows in software development.
 These pipelines are designed to work with repositories containing multiple branches and pull requests.
 Automated Branch Management,    Efficient Resource Utilization,    Parallel Processing,    Easy Scalability,    Branch Isolation,    Comprehensive Testing:
 **8.How can you copy job from your local jenkins instance to other local jenkins instance?
 Answer**
 **9.Can you list few ways by which we can trigger our build in Jenkins?
 What is the difference between Build Periodically and Poll SCM?